thecognifly/cognifly-python/README.md

 - in the scan output, look for something like `[NEW] Device AC:FD:93:14:25:D3 Wireless Controller`
 - copy the MAC address (`AC:FD:93:14:25:D3` in this example but yours will differ)
 - turn off scanning: `scan off`
+- pair: `pair XX:XX:XX:XX:XX:XX` by replacing `XX:XX:XX:XX:XX:XX` with your copied MAC address
-- connect to the controller: `connect AC:FD:93:14:25:D3` by replacing `AC:FD:93:14:25:D3` with your copied MAC address
+- connect to the controller: `connect XX:XX:XX:XX:XX:XX` (replacing `XX:XX:XX:XX:XX:XX` with your copied MAC address)
 - the light stops flashing and turns blue
+- trust the controller: `trust XX:XX:XX:XX:XX:XX` (replacing `XX:XX:XX:XX:XX:XX` with your copied MAC address)

 Once this is done, you will not need to ssh the drone anymore; just turn your PS4 controller on and it will connect to the Raspberry Pi automatically (it may sometimes take several trials).